Ubuntu vs. Redhat (Rhel): Which One Should You Learn?

 The Easiest Way to Pass the RHCSA (EX200) Exam

-In some parts of the world, employers are looking specifically for people that are certified RHEL users.
+In some parts of the world, employers are looking specifically for people who are certified RHEL users.
 And the LFCS certification is somewhat more generic.
 It basically says, "This person knows important stuff about Linux-based operating systems."
 If you want a certification that says, "This person knows how to use RHEL," we have another course for you.
 Check out this course:

 More on Linux: